Sandro Simon is a PhD student in the DELTA project and focuses on the Sine-Saloum Delta in Senegal.*

 * Sandro previously worked in the Tana Delta, Kenya, but due to the deterring security situation, had to cease his fieldowork there.

-Among his publications are
+Among his releases are

 Emotion and Epistemic Murkiness: Fieldwork under the Possibility of Fire.
 Sentio (1/2019).